Breaking down Florentine style.

 Indeed, the day we meet the master tailor, he’s wearing a green linen sports coat, white twill cotton trousers, and suede tassel loafers that make him look like a Japanese Gabrielle D’Annunzio.
 His apprentice, on the other hand, dresses like a stylish middle-aged Italian man, with his navy linen suit, sky pencil stripe shirt and knitted tie.

-This nonchalance finds its clearest expression in Takashi’s Florentine style of tailoring, a regional Italian approach that emphasises round lines and a muscular silhouette.
+This nonchalance finds its clearest expression in Takashi’s Florentine style of tailoring, a regional Italian approach that emphasises round lines and muscularity.

 Florentine jackets are cut with sloping shoulders that fall naturally into a clean sleeve head.
 Lapels and collars are cut wider, and notches and lapel gorges are generally lowered.
 The chest is also fuller than the fitted Roman silhouettes seen on Italian brands like Brioni, and features a rounded shape which reaches its apex at the middle button, before extending into curved quarters that sweep outwardly towards the hips, and away from a lightly suppressed waist.

-“I prefer softer style,” Takashi says, explaining his decision to turn away from the structured English tailoring his father raised him with.
+“I prefer softer style,” Takashi says, explaining his decision to turn away from the structured English tailoring his father taught him.
 “It is not so strict and more comfortable.”

-Softer tailoring might seem superficially simpler than more structured approaches but it actually requires a delicate touch and an intuitive feel for fabrics.
+Softer tailoring might seem superficially simple but it actually requires a delicate touch and an intuitive feel for fabrics.
 Chest canvasses must be weighed carefully against lightweight fabrics to avoid any rippling, and the padding must remain invisible to ensure that the idiosyncratic curves of the Florentine style aren’t interrupted.
 Even Kosuke, who has spent seven years as an apprentice — and before that five years as an engineer — still expresses some difficulty mastering the style.
 “It is a very different way,” he says.

-During Osaka’s hot summers, however, the lighter Florentine approach isn’t just preferred, it’s also necessary.
+During Osaka’s hot summers, however, the lighter Florentine approach is a necessity.
 Temperatures can reach 31 degrees Celsius and the weather fluctuates between hot and humid, and scorching dry.
 Showing off a favourite tobacco sports jacket, Takashi mentions that he wears linens from Spence Bryson and Cacciopolli in summer, but in winter he prefers heavier English cloths like tweeds and flannels from Holland & Sherry.

-Takeshi’s approach is eclectic but also deeply respectful of tradition.
-“Coccinella is Italian for Ladybug,” Kosuke says explaining the atelier’s name.
+The approach is eclectic yet deeply respectful of tradition.
+“Coccinella is Italian for Ladybug,” Kosuke explains.
 “In Europe this is a metaphor for fortune and good luck.
 The Ladybug climbs up the stems and fly away.
 It never climbs down”.

-But how far up the ladybug eventually climbs ultimately depends on the skills of the master and his apprentice.
+But what comes next ultimately depends on the skills of the master and his apprentice.